Chase Date: May 2, 2022

 Quite the impressive sounding out of Norman at 00z May 3.
 Oklahoma is lucky that the cold front advanced faster than anticipated and killed the supercells more or less.

-As the storms moved away, I dropped Zack off and went home.
+As the storms moved away, I called the chase and headed home after dropping Zack off.